Code-Institute-Submissions/weightbearer/TESTING.md

    - Users can access the band's latest record by scrolling to the 'New Record Out Now!' post on the [home page](https://kiehozero.github.io/weightbearer/index.html);
    - Click on the icon of preferring streaming service.

-__2. As a music writer, I want to learn about the band and expose them to a wider audience.__
+_2. As a music writer, I want to learn about the band and expose them to a wider audience._
  - Select the [About](https://kiehozero.github.io/weightbearer/about.html) from the navigation bar of any page;
  - Scroll to view a brief history of the band and an short profile of each band member.

-__3. As a promoter, I want to check the band's availability for shows that I am booking.__
+_3. As a promoter, I want to check the band's availability for shows that I am booking._
  - Select the [Shows](https://kiehozero.github.io/weightbearer/shows.html) button on the navigation bar of any page;
  - Scroll to view the band's current itinerary;
  - Select the [Contact](https://kiehozero.github.io/weightbearer/contact.html) button on the navigation bar on any page;
  - Scroll to the 'Got a Question for Us?' heading and complete the contact form;
  - Select the 'promoter' query button and click the 'Submit' button.

-__4. As a long-time fan, I want to support the band by purchasing merchandise.__
+_4. As a long-time fan, I want to support the band by purchasing merchandise._
  - Click the [Shop](https://kiehozero.github.io/weightbearer/shop.html) button on the navigation bar of any page;
  - This page contains a range of merchandise.

-__5. As an event-goer, I want to buy tickets to a show and find out where the venue is.__
+_5. As an event-goer, I want to buy tickets to a show and find out where the venue is._
  - Select the [Shows](https://kiehozero.github.io/weightbearer/shows.html) button on the navigation bar of any page;
  - Scroll to view the band's current itinerary;
- - Click the ticket icon beneath each show to be re-directed to the relevant ticketing partner.
+ - Click the ticket icon beneath each show to be re-directed to the relevant ticketing partner;
+ - Click the map icon beneath each show to be re-directed to a Google Maps link for the venue.

-__6. As a musician, I want to find out what instruments the band are using.__
+_6. As a musician, I want to find out what instruments the band are using._
  - Click the [About](https://kiehozero.github.io/weightbearer/about.html) button on the navigation bar of any page;
  - Each member profile contains a brief overview of theirs instruments and/or amplification.

-__7. As a long-time fan, I want to keep in touch with the band by following them on social media.__
+_7. As a long-time fan, I want to keep in touch with the band by following them on social media._
  - **Option One**
    - Users can scroll to the bottom of any page to view links to the band's social media pages.